numfocus/summit/pages/schedule.md

 - All sessions in Central Park East room
 - Breakout room available in Radio City room
-- Dinner on your own
+- Dinner at the Awards Dinner at Carmine's

 | Time | Session | Chair |
 |------|---------|-------|